Article Summary

 4. Limited Protocol Availability

-Hide ALL IP uses HTTP tunneling protocols (as opposed to OpenVPN) to create a direct network link between two locations.
-It’s fine.
+Hide ALL IP uses HTTP tunneling protocols (as opposed to OpenVPN or WireGuard) to create a direct network link between two locations.

-A weakness of this system, however, lies in not being able to switch protocols.
-OpenVPN is widely considered to be the industry standard, but Hide ALL IP doesn’t support it.
+A significant weakness of Hide ALL IP’s system is the inability to switch protocols.
+OpenVPN and WireGuard are widely considered to be the industry standards, but Hide ALL IP doesn’t support either.

 5. Only Works on Desktop Devices (Not Mobile)